-But guess what: Recruiters spend as little as six seconds looking at your CV.
+But guess what: Recruiters spend as little as six to eight seconds looking at your CV.

 That’s an extremely short attention span.

-Here are 8 things that recruiters are actually looking for:
+Here are 8 resume attention grabbers that will help recruiters find the information are actually looking for.

 1. Tailored to the role or vacancy at hand